deniszykov/csharp-eval-unity3d/Readme.md

 **Attention!** This is a paid package, you can not use it in your project if you have not purchased it through [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/56706).

-This package provides the software interface for parsing and expression execution written in C#.
+This package provides the API for parsing and expression execution written in C#.
 It is specially designed to work with the [Unity](http://unity3d.com/) on various platforms.
 Since it is written in C# 3.5, it should work with any version of Unity.

 It is tested to work on:
 * IOS